Please send me a quarter for each section of this you read

 Mega Man struggles alone in an endless battle.
 He’ll only disappear when he’s no longer needed.
 That’s the character.

 As a series grows, it runs the risk of distancing itself from its roots.
 Power Fighters marks one such tipping point.
 Including Duo as a playable character seals it in my eyes – his presence budges the needle just slightly enough where you have to stop and realize that Mega Man has accumulated a lot of allies.
-Sure, Proto Man keeps his distance, Bass hates Mega Man, and Duo shuttles back off into space or something, but you can’t shake the sense Mega Man isn’t really alone in his fight anymore.
+Sure, Proto Man keeps his distance, Bass hates Mega Man, and Duo shuttles back off into space or something in the end, but you can’t shake the sense that Mega Man isn’t really alone in his fight anymore.

 I don’t necessarily dislike that.
 Mega Man doesn’t need to remain stagnant.
 A development like this is actually even a little touching.
 Unfortunately, it feels off.
 Mega Man doesn’t typically tell traditional stories, so this development will likely never be addressed.
 Power Fighters does a lot of that – perhaps its most notable aspect is how much it seems to promise for future plot developments.
 The individual character endings consistently hint at future events that to this day have never been paid off.

 Power Fighters reflects the subtle growth of Mega Man as a character, it just doesn’t do it in a way with consequences.
 This development remains an unstated secret between players of Mega Man, never to be acknowledged in-universe.
-We gotta keep it to ourselves.
-That’s a little lonely in and of itself, so I guess ultimately this observation falls perfectly in line with Mega Man’s character after all.
+We have to keep it to ourselves.
+That’s a little lonely in and of itself, so I guess ultimately this development falls perfectly in line with Mega Man’s character after all.

 Arcades of the Future - Capcom Arcade Stadium series